 As the thickness of the liquid layer increases, the reduction in these damage parameters varies among the four breeders.
 Lithium is the weakest material in moderating neutrons as compared to the other breeders.
-The reduction in DPA rate is less than an order of magnitude for L=42 cm, while the reduction in helium and hydrogen production is about an order of magnitude.
+The reduction in DPA rate is less than an order of magnitude for L = 42 cm, while the reduction in helium and hydrogen production is about an order of magnitude.
 The attenuation characteristic of the Pb-Li breeder for the DPA rate is similar to lithium.
 However, the Pb-Li is superior to the other breeders in attenuating the helium and hydrogen production rate in the solid wall.
-This is due to its larger attenuation power to high-energy neutrons [though (n,2n) and (n,inelastic) reactions] which is basically the main contributor to the high-threshold helium and hydrogen reactions in the solid wall.
-Because of the smallest He-4 production and the largest DPA rate with the Pb-Li breeder, the ratio He-4/DPA is the smallest (~0.3) at L=42 cm as compared to the values with the other breeders (Li: ~7, Flibe: ~6, Sn-Li: 2).
+This is due to its larger attenuation power to high-energy neutrons (through (n, 2n) and (n, inelastic) reactions) which is basically the main contributor to the highthreshold helium and hydrogen reactions in the solid wall.
+Because of the smallest He-4 production and the largest DPA rate with the Pb-Li breeder, the ratio He-4/DPA is the smallest (\sim 0.3) at L=42 cm as compared to the values with the other breeders (Li: \sim 7, Flibe: \sim 6, Sn-Li: 2).
 The attenuation characteristics of the Flibe and Sn-Li are similar for the helium and hydrogen production.
 However, the Flibe gives the best attenuation to the DPA rate since it is capable of attenuating both the high- and low-energy component of the neutrons reaching the backing solid wall.

-Figure 1.22 The Helium Production Rate in the Backing Solid Wall an order of magnitude.
-This thickness is given in Table 1.7 for the various damage parameters and breeders.
-For helium and hydrogen production rate, ~22 cm is required to achieve an order of magnitude reduction with Flibe and Sn-Li and smaller thickness (~18 cm) is required in the Pb-Li liquid layer.
+Using the damage values at the bare wall (L = 0)cm) and at the wall with various L thicknesses, one can estimate the tenfold thickness, L{10} , for each breeder defined as the required thickness of the layer to reduce a particular response.
+R (damage parameter), by an order of magnitude.
+This thickness is given in Table 7 for the various damage parameters and breeders.
+For helium and hydrogen production rate, ~ 22 cm is required to achieve an order of magnitude reduction with Flibe and Sn-Li and smaller thickness (~ 18 cm) is required in the Pb-Li liquid layer.
 Twice as much thickness is required in the Li case because of its poor attenuation characteristics for helium and hydrogen production.
 As for the DPA rate, larger thickness is required.
-It is ~26 cm and ~36 cm for the Flibe and Sn-Li, respectively, but much larger thickness (~58 cm) is required in the Li and Pb-Li to reduce the DPA rate by an order of magnitude.
+It is ~ 26 and ~ 36 cm for the Flibe and Sn-Li, respectively, but much larger thickness (\sim 58 cm) is required in the Li and Pb-Li to reduce the DPA rate by an order of magnitude.